 Supported by The National Lottery Heritage Fund

-We are pleased to have been awarded an initial grant of £352,000 by the National Lottery Heritage Fund (NLHF) to develop future plans for our museum.
-This funding has allowed us to carry out creative consultation and collaboration with wide range of visitors, residents, partners and community groups, as well as enabling us to work with a team of professional architects and exhibition designers.
-Later in 2021 we will be applying for a second, full grant deliver our plans.
+We are pleased to have been awarded an initial grant of £352,000 by The National Lottery Heritage Fund (NLHF) to develop future plans for our museum.
+This funding allowed us to carry out creative consultation and collaboration with wide range of visitors, residents, partners and community groups, as well as enabling us to work with a team of professional architects and exhibition designers.

 We have spoken to visitors, stakeholders and community organisation through a wide range of activity.
 This included an interactive Project Lab based at the museum, Gallery Shakeups! stakeholder interviews, live student projects, access audits, focus groups and the set-up of an Inclusive Reference Group.